A couple buys an antique camera from another planet that they realize takes photos one hour into the future.

 “Okay, this thing is just messing with us,” Ixan grumbled.
 “Let’s just enjoy the show and go home afterward.”

-It took a few songs and some alcoholic drinks, but their mood improved.
-In the end, they rated the show as one of their favorite concert experiences.
+It took a few songs and some alcoholic drinks, but their mood did improve.
 They left the venue in cheerful spirits, discussing their favorite moments.
+For them to rate this experience as one of their favorites was high praise, considering the couple attended a concert about every other week.

-“Next time that band’s in town, we should see them,” Ixan said to Adriyel.
+“Next time that band’s in town, we gotta see them,” Ixan said to Adriyel.

 “I’ll keep tabs on their schedule.
 Hold on.
 What’s that noise?”

 Adriyel looked up while Ixan shrugged.
-A dragon twice their size was falling from the sky with damaged wings.
-It was headed straight at them.
+A dragon, twice their size with a wing on fire, was spiraling out of control, falling toward them.

 “Watch out!”
 Adriyel screamed as she ran to the side.